-Continued absence from college and an attendance below 97% will trigger a meeting with the Sixth Form Tutor to discuss the impact of this on their studies.
+Continued absence from college and an attendance below 95% will trigger a meeting with the Sixth Form Tutor to discuss the impact of this on their studies.

-Where a student has triggered 11 negative points by continually exhibiting poor attendance, failure to complete work and a poor approach to Sixth Form study having been under Stage 2 scrutiny, the following process will take place:
+Where a student has triggered 10 negative points by continually exhibiting poor attendance, failure to complete work and a poor approach to Sixth Form study, the following process will take place:

-A meeting between the student and the Head of Sixth Form followed by contact home.
-Intervention will be put in place in the form a morning sign in at 8.30am to help plan the students day, additional study periods and Tues/Thurs after school sessions where students are supervised working.
+A meeting between the student and the Sixth Form Student Manager, followed by contact home.
+Intervention will be put in place in the form of a morning sign in at 8.30am to help plan the students day, additional study periods and Tues/Thurs after school sessions where students are supervised working.